Frequently Asked Questions

 Are there specific types of work experience and industries that you look for in potential candidates?
 Would lack of work experience in a major organization count against me in my application, despite the success of my independent venture?

 We aren’t looking for any specific industry experience; instead we want to see that you've been successful at whatever it is you've chosen to do prior to the MBA.
-Often working at a small organization or start-up provides much more interesting and rich experiences, so you do not need to have experience at a big firm.
+Experiences at small organizations, start-ups, and big firms all provide unique, interesting, and rich experiences.

 How do you factor in applicants with advanced degrees (previous MBA, PhD, etc.)?
 Am I eligible to apply?